Alan Fletcher - Carpet Expert and Consumer Advocate

 very hard to count them with the naked eye.
 Most looped Berber styles will state

-the tuft twist rating on the sample or the manufacturer's spec sheet.
+the Tuft Twist Rating posted on the back of the carpet sample or shown on the manufacturer's spec sheet. (ask

 few important facts no one else will

 you want your carpet to last longer, I recommend a Carpet Pile Height of less